Skip to main content

 A complete migration that preserves folder structure, re-encrypts everything client-side, and leaves you with nothing left on Google's servers.

 1. Create or verify your Proton Drive account:Visit proton.me/drive.
-The free tier gives you 2 GB to test the experience; Plus ($3.99/mo) gets you 200 GB; Unlimited ($12.99/mo) gets 500 GB plus the full Proton suite.
+The free tier gives you up to 5 GB to test the experience; Plus ($3.99/mo billed annually) gets you 200 GB; Unlimited ($9.99/mo billed annually) gets 500 GB plus the full Proton suite.
 Set a strong master password — this is the only key that protects your vault.
 If you forget it and don't save the recovery phrase, your data is permanently inaccessible.

 2. Request a Google Takeout export of Drive only:Go to takeout.google.com, deselect everything, then select only "Drive".
 Pick export options — recommended format is "Original" (keeps file formats) rather than the Microsoft Office conversion.
 For large accounts, request multiple zip archives of 2 GB each (rather than one massive file) so partial downloads work.
 Google emails you a download link when the export is ready.
 Small accounts take 1-2 hours; 1 TB accounts take 1-2 days.